darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## 2019-2020
 Nation-state actor dominance appears to further expand in Asia and parts of Europe, signaling the sustained importance of cyber capabilities in national security strategies.
 The criminal actor category continues to show prevalence across regions, highlighting the entrenchment of cybercrime in the global threat landscape.
 Undetermined actors show up in a few regions, which could imply either a lack of attribution or diverse motivations that make categorization difficult.
 ## 2021-2022
 Nation-state dominance becomes more pronounced, especially in strategic regions in Asia, Europe, and North America.
 This period likely reflects intensifying cyber operations by countries to protect national interests or gain intelligence.
-Criminal actors maintain a steady global footprint, emphasizing the resilience and adaptability of cybercriminals.Hacktivist activity remains minimal, suggesting that hacktivist movements have become less prominent, possibly due to stronger law enforcement or shifts in social movements.
+Criminal actors maintain a steady global footprint, emphasizing the resilience and adaptability of cyber criminals.Hacktivist activity remains minimal, suggesting that hacktivist movements have become less prominent, possibly due to stronger law enforcement or shifts in social movements.
 ## 2023
 Nation-state actors continue to dominate many regions, showing how state-sponsored cyber activities have become a central component of international relations and security strategies.
 Criminal actor prevalence persists, particularly in economically significant or technologically advanced regions, indicating that cybercrime remains a persistent threat worldwide.
 Undetermined actor presence is observed in certain areas, implying ongoing difficulty in clearly attributing cyber activities in some regions.